riklas/angular-paginate/README.md

 ### create-pages directive

 Used to display initial pagination.
-Must be setup before the pagination directive in the DOM element that leads to pagination creation.
+Must be setup before the pagination directive and in the DOM element that leads to pagination creation.

 ```html
 <button create-pages results="results" number-per-page="10" ng-click="getResults();showPaginate=true" pages="pages" page-content="pageContent" page-limit="15" binding="mouseup">Paginate!</button>